omkarakatta/omkarakatta.github.io/_posts/2020-01-04-welcome-to-jekyll.markdown

 Jekyll also offers powerful support for code snippets:

 {% highlight ruby %}
+# This is an example for Ruby.
 def print_hi(name)
   puts "Hi, #{name}"
 end
 print_hi('Tom')
 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

+{% highlight r %}
+# This is a simple example for R.
+print("Hello World!")
+{% endhighlight %}

+"To find the appropriate identifier to use for the language you want to highlight, look for the “short name” on the [Rouge wiki](https://github.com/rouge-ruby/rouge/wiki/List-of-supported-languages-and-lexers)." - [Jekyll Tags Filter](https://jekyllrb.com/docs/liquid/tags/)

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].